-FREE WITH PRIVATE BAR RESERVATION OR PURCHASE SEPARATELY $20 FOR 3 HOURS (cc needed to hold for controllers).
-Purchase at restaurant.
+FREE WITH PRIVATE BAR RESERVATION OR PURCHASE SEPARATELY $30 FOR 3 HOURS (cc needed to hold for controllers).
+Purchase online.

 The consoles list, game count and which games work:

 · Nintendo Entertainment System (NES) – 1,750 – This is one of my favorites.
 This has a complete North American game set and a Europe set as well.
 On top of that, there are also a folder of games called “World and Others” that has the rest of the worlds games beside the two already listed (they are organized I might add), it also has some betas, prototypes, revisions, and translated games as well.

 · Nintendo NES Classic Edition – 37 – There are 22 games that were released worldwide, 8 Japan exclusive, and 8 North America/ PAL exclusives.
 Why spend hundreds when you don’t have to?

 · Nintendo NES Rom Hacks! – 2,534 – User/Community created games.
 These are generally modeled after a preexisting game that has some form of user created modifications.
 These modifications (hacks) can range from simple tweaks to make the game better, to making an entirely new game from an existing game!
 There are 103 different game folders here, ranging from the game 1942 to Zippy Race.
 There is a file for Homebrew games, Unlicensed games, and ‘others’ as well.

 · Famicom (Family Computer) – 1,054 – Everything works well.
 Runs off the NES’s emulator.
 Japanese ‘NES’ games.